 In this experiment we are exploring magnetism.
 By keeping the feather and paperclip anchored it will try to lift to the magnet but the string will hold it in place allowing you to keep your magnets a short distance away and cause the feather to float.

-For more scientific investigations try this experiment with different types of magnets and see how it affects the distance you can move your wand from the paperclip.
+For more scientific investigations with your newfound skills try this experiment with different types of magnets and see how it affects the distance you can move your wand from the paperclip.

 You can also try levitating feathers using air.
 Place a feather between two fans aimed towards each other and see if you can use the air currents to keep your feather afloat.
 If you have a central heating system with floor vents you can also place feathers over the floor vents with the system fans on (this has been a favourite activity for my kids since they were little).